 Even those who fancy shopping won’t be disappointed.
 The city is rife with opportunities to plunk down some cash at no less than three retail developments in the city center, including Cabot Circus, a $700+ million shopping center that opened in 2008.
 Though not a shopper myself, I took a stroll through Cabot Circus and was impressed not only by the retailers, but also by the attractive architecture of the center.

 The mystery in all this is why Bristol, with all it has to offer, is so little known.
 As I wandered about town I encountered many exchange students who traditionally come to Bristol to study English, but there was an absolute dearth of tourists.
-Of course, I’m not complaining; it was wonderful to spend time in such a vibrant city that has not yet been suffocated by tourism.
-But I think the operative word is yet; I suspect that the myriad of things to do in Bristol will appear on the radar of travelers in search of new and interesting destinations, because it is definitely Gert Lush!
+I’m not complaining; it was wonderful to enjoy this vibrant city without having to battle crowds of tourists.
+But I think the operative word is yet.
+I suspect that the myriad of things to do in Bristol will appear on the radar of travelers soon enough, because it is definitely Gert Lush!

 Heather Cowper and her family very graciously invited me to use their home as a base from which to explore Southwest England.
 I spent less than two weeks in Bristol and have written about what little I know, but Heather is the preeminent expert on travel and tourism in Bristol.
 I highly recommend her article on free things to do in Bristol.